Full-Time Traveling, RV Style

 You’ll also need to be prepared to handle the rules of the road, including finding RV-appropriate parking spots and keeping track of the myriad laws regulating recreational vehicles in residential and business zones.
 With that in mind, it’s a good idea to take RV life for a test drive.

 Travel blogger Austin Yoder details the importance of an RV test run and specifies what you need to check during the test period: can you sleep in the RV?
 Can you access internet when necessary?
 Can you manage shopping and preparing food?

 If a single weekend of RV living wears you out, you’re probably not ready for the full-time road life.

 Unless you already have money set aside, you are likely to need to earn an income while on the road.

 Some people naturally gravitate towards online businesses like content writing, Skype tutoring, or Etsy shops, while others prefer a more hands-on approach.
 If you’re in the latter, consider a service like Workamping, a temp agency of sorts for RV travelers.
-With Workamping, you register your skills and find local hands-on work, such as park maintenance or janitorial work, as you travel from town to town.

 Some people use Workamping specifically for seasonal work, such as fireworks sales in summer and Christmas tree sales in winter.

 No matter what type of work you choose to do, you need to plan in advance and make sure your estimated income exceeds your estimated expenses.

 Don’t set up your Etsy shop or Workamping registration after you’re on the road; this is the sort of thing you need to do before you ever leave your driveway.